gh0x0st/Invoke-PSObfuscation/readme.md

 I wrote a blog piece for Offensive Security as a precursor into the techniques this tool introduces.
 Before venturing further, consider giving it a read first: https://www.offensive-security.com/offsec/powershell-obfuscation/

+## Updates

+_Known Issues_

+09/03/2021 - If you are trying to obfuscate an advanced payload that uses advanced functions with custom parameters and you call that function within the same script, it will replace the parameter declaration variable but will not update the named parameter.
+This is corrected in the next release.

+_Coming Soon_

+09/17/2021 - I am almost finished a quality of life update to make this tool easier to use.
+It will also include changes that will aid in obfuscating advanced payloads such as the PowerShell exploit for CVE-2021-34527.

 ## Background

 PowerShell obfuscation is a topic I have always been passionate about which has largely been due to my love of brain teasers.
 Throughout the years, I've relied on different types of layering techniques, but I'm starting to find that they're becoming less reliable.
 As a pre